JanMalinowski/Descartes/README.md

 - Better hyperparameters tuning (e.g. using Optuna).
 - Creating more features.
 - Using feature importance for feature selection (NOTE: This works best with L1 regularization).
+- Creating another model for predicting target amount and then using it as an additional feature.